dynamsoft-docs/barcode-reader-docs/parameters/reference/msi-code-check-digit-calculation.md

 ## Setting Methods
-`MSICodeCheckDigitCalculation` is supported to be set through JSON template.
+`MSICodeCheckDigitCalculation` can be set via JSON template.

 ### As JSON Parameter
 `MSICodeCheckDigitCalculation` as a JSON parameter is a number value defined as below.